riverhuang1107/everai_documentation/README.md

 # READ ME
 ## 简介Introduction
 EverAI's platform empowers data/AI/ML teams to develop faster at lower cost, while scaling production workloads to thousands of CPUs and GPUs.
 Run generative AI models, large-scale batch jobs, job queues, and much more.
 Run GPU inference jobs on serverless infrastructure that scales with you.
 EverAI CLI is the tool to automate / manage GPU pods for EverAI.
 The EverAI Python library provides convenient, on-demand access to serverless cloud compute from Python scripts on your local computer.

 ## 产品特性Features
-●Pay as you go
+* **Pay as you go**
 You always pay for what you use and nothing more.
 You never pay for idle resources — just actual compute time.
 Only pay by the hour.
-●Focus on your code
+* **Focus on your code**
 Deploy your apps as serverless REST APIs, or an web endpoint, all with just a single line of code.
 Don't focus on the hardware infrastructure.
 We run the infrastructure.
-●Provide multiple models of GPUs
+* **Provide multiple models of GPUs**
 You can choose the suitable GPU model according to your app workload.
 Deploy autoscaling inference endpoints on GPUs(4090s, A100s, L40s), when your app gets an influx of traffic.
-●Develop locally on remote hardware.
+* **Develop locally on remote hardware**
 You can write code on your laptop and execute it on cloud hardware immediately, with lightning fast build times.
 Run AI models in the cloud scalably and performantly.
-●Store large files in Storage Volumes.
+* **Store large files in Storage Volumes**
 Read and write data to highly-performant distributed file systems.

 ## 安装和使用前提条件Requirements/Prerequisites